sakkaku-web/hackathon/README.md

 Start frontend with `npm start`

-Deploy the backend to aws using `npm run deploy:aws`
+Deploy the backend to aws using `npm run deploy:aws`.
+You have to be logged in with `aws configure`

 To start the backend locally with aws sam.
 If it's not installed locally run `./testing/start-sam.sh` And start the rest api with sam using `sam local start-api`.
 Note a DynamoDB instance has to be deployed once.